Amina Ahmed, MD, with patient Mary Pat Wright

 Mary Pat would follow her doctor just about anywhere — and has.

 Ten years ago Geneva resident Mary Pat Wright was first diagnosed with primary peritoneal cancer, or PPC, a relatively rare gynecologic cancer that is related to ovarian cancer.
-She has since faced three bouts of PPC — and has seen Rush gynecologic oncologist Amina Ahmed, MD, through it all.
+She has since faced three bouts of PPC — and has seen Amina Ahmed, MD, gynecologic oncologist and director of Rush University Cancer Center, through it all.

 “When I was first diagnosed, I was told I had less than 50% chance of being here in five years.
 I’ve been here 10,” Mary Pat says.
 “Dr. Ahmed has been with me the whole way.
 I can’t say enough about what she does."

 The cancer diagnosis “rocked my world,” Mary Pat says, “but Dr. Ahmed gave me the time I needed and the words I needed.
 She gave the guidance to breathe through it.
 When I met her, I knew she was the right doctor for me.”

 Several years after Mary Pat’s initial diagnosis, Ahmed moved to University of Iowa — and Mary Pat followed her there, driving three-and-a-half hours each way for care.
 “I am a faithful believer in Dr. Ahmed,” Mary Pat says.
 “I currently, and will continue to, place my life in her hands.”

 Today, those long drives are a thing of the past now that Ahmed is back in Illinois at Rush.

 “As her patient, I feel as if I am her primary focus, no matter where I am in treatment or how many times the cancer recurs,” says Mary Pat.
 “She understands that a lot more goes into healing than just medication.
 She’s always encouraged me and my husband to remember that cancer does not only occur to one person in a family but affects everybody.”